segv/sudo-make-me-a-pizza/README.md

 order food from within emacs.

+NB: This is some of the ugliest code i've ever written. sorry.

 ## Installation

 Eventually it'll be on melpa, till then, it's just one file, download and `(add-to-list 'load-path "/path/to/sudo-make-me-a-pizza")`